DonMVB/aws/AWS_Assoc_SAA_C02.md

 Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
 It's a fully managed, multiregion, multimaster, durable non-SQL database.
 It comes with built-in security, backup and restore, and in-memory caching for internet-scale applications.

 ### 1.18.2.
 DynamoDB Key Details:
+- Costing: DynamoDB auto-scaling operates within minimum and maximum values for reads and writes to the table, and the customer is charged separately for storage, depending on the amount of data in the table.
+This model is very similar to Aurora Serverless.
+(PPT).
 - The main components of DyanmoDB are:
   - a collection which serves as the foundational table
   - a document which is equivalent to a row in a SQL database